uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

    - If that count is greater than zero, the ownership structure is not destroyed.

-5. If a copy of the array object is created, the reference count of the ownership structure is incremented and a pointer to the same ownership structure assigned to the created copy.
+5. If a copy of the array object is created, the reference count of the ownership structure is incremented and a pointer to the same ownership structure is assigned to the created copy.
    The other member variables of an array class are copied as is.

 ..
 TODO: Add note regarding thread safety